Du und mancher Kamerad

-Du und mancher Kamerad is an East German film.
-It was released in 1956.
-The film employed archival footage to attempt a connection between Imperial Germany, the government of the Weimar Republic, and the Third Reich to the government of West Germany at the time.
+Du und mancher Kamerad is a 1956 East German documentary film by Andrew and Annelie Thorndike.
+In English-speaking countries it was titled You and Your Pal or The German Story.
+The film employed archival footage to draw connections between Imperial Germany, the government of the Weimar Republic, the Third Reich and the government of West Germany at the time.
+The film has an alternate title of Krieg oder Frieden and is the best-known of the Thorndike films.

 An East German newspaper claimed that the film was well received in the United Kingdom.
 It was banned in West Germany and remained so some years after its release; some subsequent films directed by the Thorndikes were banned in Great Britain by the British Board of Film Classification.
-The film has an alternate title of Krieg oder Frieden and is the best-known of the Thorndike films.
+When the film ran in Dublin in 1960, the Fine Gael opposition complained in the Dáil that it should have been banned by the Official Censor of Films for meeting the statutory criterion of being "subversive of public morality".